 The Alfa Thermodiagnostics technology is different from the more widely known breast or whole-body thermography, which takes a heat-sensitive “photo” of the body.
 Regulation thermometry assesses the ability of organs and tissues to respond to a mild stress in real time.
 A compromised response reflects impaired function in specific organs and tissues, as well as the presence of infections, toxicity and other factors that impact health.

 The test utilizes a mild cold stimulus to initiate a regulation response in over 100 specific points on the body.
 The patient’s individual data is then compared with an extensive database of known values that reflect organ and tissue health or dysfunction.

 The Alfa Thermodiagnostics system has been developed in Germany over the last 30 years and employs data from more than 100,000 patient assessments.
 Patterns that correspond to specific disease states have been repeatedly confirmed through correlation with nuclear-CT (SPECT), MRI studies and other conventional diagnostic methods.

-The AlfaSight 9000TM has been FDA cleared for adjunct diagnosis of:
+We use the AlfaSight 9000TM in our office, which has been FDA approved for adjunct diagnosis of:

-You will be asked to come to the clinic wearing long pants and sleeves, having had a light breakfast but no shower or bath (full instructions will be given to you when you book your appointment).
-When you arrive, you will be asked to remove your glasses and turn off your cell phone while you relax and adjust to the temperature of the clinic for about 15 minutes.
-Then your first scan will be done with an infrared sensor that is lightly placed on the skin at over 100 different points on your head and torso.
-After a 10 minute cooling period, the scan will be repeated.
-All together, the process takes about 45 minutes.
-Your results will be reviewed at a follow-up appointment.
+When you schedule your appointment you will be given a set of instructions on how to prepare for your scan.
+When you first arrive for your scan you will be asked to sit quietly and relax for about 15 minutes.
+Your first scan will then be done with an infrared sensor that is lightly placed on the skin at over 100 specific points on your head and torso.
+After a 10 minute cooling period, the same 100 points will be tested again.
+Your doctor will review your results with you in detail at a separate follow-up appointment.